interop-alliance/life-server/README.md

 1. Reduces account fatigue / password fatigue for users.
-1. Data Ownership moves into the hands of your users, which eliminates compliance risks for data storage (such as HIPAA / GDPR compliance)
+1. Data Ownership moves into the hands of your users, which eliminates compliance risks for data storage (such as HIPAA / GDPR compliance).
 1. Cross-app data sharing (with users' consent).
 Enables innovative horizontal use cases and apps.
 1. A flexible cross-domain authentication and access control system is great for